AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 1. Select a file from the search result list.
 The file is opened in the Source view with the searched term highlighted in the content.

-1. Select **Replace occurrence** to replace the currently highlighted search term in the topic or select the top and bottom arrows to move to the next or previous occurrence of the text.
+1. Select **Replace occurrence** to replace the currently highlighted search string in the topic or select the top and bottom arrows to move to the next or previous occurrence of the text.

     ![](images/replace-occurrence.png){align="left"}

-1. Select **Replace all** to replace all occurrences of the searched term in a single file with the replace term in a single go.
-You will be shown a notification after replacing all the occurrences in the selected file.
+1. Select **Replace all** to replace all the occurrences of the searched string across all the searched files with the specified replacement string in a single go.
+You will be shown a notification after all the occurrences are replaced.

     ![](images/replace-all.png){align="left"}

 To enable the **Replace all** button, your folder profile administrator or system administrator must select the option **Enable Replace All** under the **General** tab in **Workspace settings** (appearing as **Settings** for **On-Prem**).

 1. You can also hover over a file from the search result list to view **Replace all in file** icon on the right of it, that enables you to replace all the occurrences of the term in a single file.